Coxeter categories and quantum groups: Quantum Kac--Moody algebras

 \section{Quantum Kac--Moody algebras}

-We show in this section that integrable \DYt modules over a quantised extended \KMA $U_\hbar\olg$ and its diagrammatic subalgebras are a braided Coxeter category.
-We then use the results of Section \ref {s:qcstructure} to transport this structure to the category of integrable \DYt modules for $\olg$.
+We show in this section that integrable, category $\O_{\infty}$ representations of a quantised extended \KMA $U_\hbar\olg$ give rise to a braided Coxeter category, with local monodromies given by Lusztig's quantum Weyl group operators.
+Using the fact that $U_\hbar\olg$ is isomorphic to the \nEK quantisation of $\olg$ \cite{ek-6}, together with the results of Section \ref{s:qcstructure}, we then transport this structure to integrable, category $\O_{\infty}$ representations of $\olg$.